PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/SandwichMaker.md

 Both the humungo and teensy recipes are from [here](https://old.reddit.com/r/PokemonScarletViolet/comments/zi7ag1/ultimate_guide_for_all_18_types_of/).
 Unfortunately, both humungo and teensy are not as flexible as encounter is.

+Each use will require:
+- 1x type-specific filling
+- 2x Mustard
-Each use will require 1x type-specific filling, 2x Mustard, 1x Spicy Herba, and 1x Herba Mystica.
+- 1x Spicy Herba
+- 1x Herba Mystica

 Spicy Herba is required.
 The second Herba Mystica can be anything except Sweet.

 #### Sparkling + Title + Teensy:

+Each use will require:
+- 1x type-specific filling
+- 2x Mayonnaise
-Each use will require 1x type-specific filling, 2x Mayonnaise, 1x Sour Herba, and 1x Herba Mystica.
+- 1x Sour Herba,
+- 1x Herba Mystica

 Sour Herba is required.
 The second Herba Mystica can be anything except Sweet.

 #### Title + Encounter + Humungo/Teensy: Paradox-specific: